Jane is struggling to handle conflict:

 - How she feels as a result.

 “I really appreciate it when you give me the report I asked for on time.
 It means I can get to work compiling my report straight away and don’t have to do it over the weekend.
 I love having a work-free weekend.”

 “I love it when you make us both a drink when I get home from work.
 It’s great to have that time to check in with each other before we get involved in dinner and household chores.”

 That’s all she has to do.

-This simple task accomplishes two things; firstly it’s positively focused (many people feel more comfortable giving bouquets than brickbats).
-Secondly, she’s starting to tell people how she feels.
+This simple task accomplishes two things; first, it’s positively focused (many people feel more comfortable giving bouquets than brickbats).
+Second, she’s telling people how she feels.

 An improvement in well-being

-The following week, Judy is feeling accomplished.
+The following week, Judy feels accomplished.
 She’s had favourable responses from letting people know the positive impact they’ve had on her.
 Her confidence is growing.